tock/tockloader/README.md

     --openocd-options [openocd_options] --openocd-commands [openocd_commands]

 - `openocd_board`: The `.cfg` file in the board folder in OpenOCD to use.
-- `openocd_options`: Its a list composed of `noreset`, `workareazero` and `resume`:
+- `openocd_options`: A list of Tock-specific flags used to customize how Tockloader calls OpenOCD based on experience with various boards and their quirks.
+Options include:
-  - `noreset`: command `reset init;` is removed from openocd commands when this option is included
+    - `noreset`: Removes the command `reset init;` from OpenOCD commands.
+    - `nocmdprefix`: Removes the commands `init; reset init; halt;` from OpenOCD commands.
-  - `workareazero`: command `set WORKAREASIZE 0;` is added to openocd commands when this option is included
+    - `workareazero`: Adds the command `set WORKAREASIZE 0;` to OpenOCD commands.
-  - `resume`: commands `soft_reset_halt; resume;` are added to openocd commands when this option is included
+    - `resume`: Adds the commands `soft_reset_halt; resume;` to OpenOCD commands.
-- `openocd_commands`: This is an N amount of arguments list composed of key=value pairs, used to override the internal OpenOCD commands.
-Right now only `program` key is supported, and it allows to override the default `program` OpenOCD command, by commands like `write_image`.
-This is required to be able to upload to unsupported boards without having to hardcode them in the `board_interface.py` file.
-The value can include the following keywords:
+- `openocd_commands`: This sets a custom OpenOCD command string to allow Tockloader to program arbitrary chips with OpenOCD before support for the board is officially include in Tockloader.
+The following main operations can be customized:
+    - `program`: Operation used to write a binary to the chip.
+    - `read`: Operation used to read arbitrary flash memory on the chip.
+    - `erase`: Operation that erases arbitrary ranges of flash memory on the chip.

+    The custom values are specified as key=value pairs, for example, `program=write_image; halt;`.
+Operation strings can include wildcards which will get set with the correct value by Tockloader:
-  - `{{binary}}`: will be replaced by the binary file path
+    - `{{binary}}`: The binary file path.
-  - `{address:#x}`: will be replaced with the specified address
+    - `{address:#x}`: The specified address for the binary to be programmed at.

 Example Usage
 -------------